hustcc/timeago.js/README.md

 var timeago = require("timeago.js");
 ```

-or link with `script` in html files:
+or link with `script` in html files.

 ```js
 <script src="dist/timeago.min.js"></script>
 ```

-or import to a typescript file
+or import to a typescript file.

 ```ts
 impor timeago from 'timeago.js';